 “Don’t ask,” she said as our lips touched, but I had one more.

 “How do you do this?”
 I said, my hand gesturing to the condition of her body.

 The following morning I woke next to Ms. Creeps.
 I took a shower and brushed my teeth, then showered and brushed again.
 When I went back to my bedroom, the old woman was gone.

 I didn’t have money for two months rent plus a security deposit, so I had to stay, but I had no intention of sharing my apartment with Roger.
 I developed a simple plan that required bravery.

-One night I heard the key in the lock and the creaking of floor boards.
+One night I heard the key in the lock and the creaking of floorboards.
 I waited for ten minutes, then slipped out.

 I walked to the middle of the dining room and stopped.
 Roger and Elizabeth stopped as well.
 She raised her hand, as I’d hoped, and motioned to me with one finger to come to her, to them.
 So I did.

 I didn’t want this to go too far before I had my opportunity, and I was fortunate in that regard.
-Roger rose onto his knees, maneuvering into a new position.
+Roger rose to his knees, maneuvering into a new position.
 He had a lot of those, but this one placed him with the open window at his back.

 While Elizabeth was screaming, I looked outside.
 No corpse.
-He was a ghost after all, prohibited from going anywhere in this world except my apartment.
+He was a ghost, after all, prohibited from going anywhere in this world except my apartment.
 I gambled that it wouldn’t matter whether he left willingly or unwillingly.
 When I turned around, Elizabeth was still there.
 I had expected Ms. Creeps.